 Historical information

-Photograph looks south along Swanston Street towards Flinders Street, with about 12 W class and single truck trams in Swanston Street along with numerous motor vehicles and pedestrians.
+Photograph looks south along Swanston Street towards Flinders Street, with about seven "W" class and one "L" class trams with built in destination boxes in Swanston Street along with numerous motor vehicles and pedestrians.
 It is a sunny day but the trees in front of the town hall have lost their leaves.
+The building on the left is the Queen Victoria Building.
+Also in view is the relatively new Nicholas building in Swanston Street plus Flinders Street Railway station and the Victoria Barracks in St Kilda Road.
 Letters and postcards were the primary form of communication between people before the telephone; postcards were frequently used to send a short note to another person who lived in the same city.
 There were two mail deliveries on weekdays and one on Saturdays.

 Significance